2600hz/kazoo/doc/installation.md

 ### Erlang

-Kazoo 4 targets Erlang 19+.
+Kazoo 5.x targets Erlang 21+ (specifically 21.3 but consult [`make/erlang_version`](https://github.com/2600hz/kazoo/blob/master/make/erlang_version) to be sure).
 There are a couple ways to install Erlang:

 1. From Source